dorsett85/bill-split/README.md

       1. Add how many party members should be added.
 Defaults to 2, can't be less than 2.
    2. Bill page
-      1. Change bill name (shows edit modal)
-      2. Change participant name (shows edit modal)
-      3. Add tooltip explaining what participants owe
-      4. Add image magnifying glass or let users view a larger bill image to double-check the receipt.
+      1. Add image magnifying glass or let users view a larger bill image to double-check the receipt.